nandan9280/16-TAP-FIR-FILTER/README.md

-# ASIC Implementation of a 16-Tap FIR Low-Pass Filter (RTL to Signoff + UPF Low-Power Flow)
+# ASIC Implementation of a 16-Tap FIR Low-Pass Filter (RTL to Routing + UPF Low-Power Flow)

 ASIC implementation of a **16-tap FIR (Finite Impulse Response) low-pass filter**, taken all the way from **RTL to signoff** using a standard industrial flow: